dh-tech/undate-python/README.md

 **undate** is a python library for working with uncertain or partially known dates.

-It was initially created as part of a [DH-Tech](https://dh-tech.github.io/) hackathon in November 2022.

 > [!WARNING]
 > This is pre-alpha software and is **NOT** feature complete!
 Use with caution.
+> Currently it only supports parsing and formatting dates in ISO8601 format and
+> some portions of EDTF (Extended Date Time Format).

+*Undate was initially created as part of a [DH-Tech](https://dh-tech.github.io/) hackathon in November 2022.*

 ---